How do Air Source Heat Pumps Compare to Alternatives?

 The topic of “how expensive are air source heat pumps” is actually quite a sticky one – not because they’re significantly more expensive but because the cost varies so much based on the efficiency of the system and the current unit prices available on your tariff.
 So the difficulty is in giving figures that are almost immediately outdated.

-If you’re curious, we go into great detail about heat pump installation & operation cost here.
+If you’re curious, we go into great detail about heat pump installation and operation cost here.
 According to Energy Saving Trust data, however, an air source heat pump can provide significant savings on your energy bills compared to electric storage heaters or older inefficient boilers – and often comparable running costs to a brand-new high efficiency gas boiler.

 Curious about ASHPs?